TL;DR

 - You have a specific medical history.
 A broker knows which insurers are more lenient with certain pre-existing conditions.

-- You want to ensure you're getting value for money.
-A broker's whole-of-market comparison is the only way to be sure you aren't overpaying.
+- You want to help reduce the risk that you're getting value for money.
+A broker's panel-based comparison is the only way to be sure you aren't overpaying.

 - You are a business owner.
 Setting up a group PMI scheme for employees requires specialist knowledge of products and tax implications.